-In 2018 not one city, no a whole province is one of the European Capitals of Culture.
-This European Capital of Culture 2018 is one of the most northern provinces in The Netherlands, namely the province of Friesland (actually pronounced as ‘freesland’ and nothing to do with ‘fries’!).
+In 2018 not one city, no a whole province was one of the European Capitals of Culture.
+This European Capital of Culture 2018 was one of the most northern provinces in The Netherlands, namely the province of Friesland (actually pronounced as ‘freesland’ and nothing to do with ‘fries’!).
 While there is a lot to discover about Friesland, we thought to share the ten facts about Friesland you should known, even if you have no chance to visit it during this eventful year.

 The Frisian language